 The interiors were masterpieces of deception: nearly nothing was what it appeared.
 The limestone walls were mostly plaster, real limestone was used in a few places where the camera would be very close.
 The expanses of window were mostly without glass; glass reflects camera crews and lights.

-More North by Northwest Movie Trivia:
+More Movie Trivia:

 - Jimmy Stewart was originally considered for the role of Thornhill, but Hitchcock decided he looked “too old.”
 Cary Grant was 55 when he filmed it (4 years older than Stewart).